ltw-webdev-4/curriculum/pattern-library-set-up.md

     lines:
       - num: 4
         text: |
-          All of Patternbot’s configuration & documentation will be found under the `patternboty` entry.
+          All of Patternbot’s configuration & documentation will be found under the `patternbot` entry.
       - num: 5
         text: |
           Patternbot will use the `font_url` to make sure all the type in the built-in patterns is rendered in the correct font family.
 It will also use the weights and styles provided by the font service to display in the pattern library.